makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 In conclusion, our data-driven exploration illuminates a probable outcome for the 2025 Canadian Federal Election, with the Liberal Party expected to lead the popular vote.
 While there’s always some uncertainty, this analysis gives useful insights for planning and decision-making in the upcoming political scene.

 ## References
-Certainly!
-Here is your reference list formatted in the requested format:

 1. Allaire, J.J., et al. (n.d.).
 Introduction to R Markdown.
 RStudio.
 [Link](https://rmarkdown.rstudio.com/docs/).
 (Last Accessed: November 16, 2023)

 2. Ansolabehere, S., & Leblanc, W. (2008).
 A spatial model of the relationship between seats and votes. *Mathematical and Computer Modelling, 48*(9–10), 1409–1420.
 [DOI](https://doi.org/10.1016/j.mcm.2008.05.028)